 Ignacio Montoya: The Pyramid Lake dialect of Northern Paiute

-Documenting and Revitalizing the Pyramid Lake Dialect of Northern Paiute
+Building a digital dictionary of the Pyramid Lake dialect of Northern Paiute

-Dr. Ignacio Montoya earned his PhD in Linguistics from The Graduate Center at the City University of New York (CUNY).
+Ignacio Montoya, Ph.D. earned his doctorate in Linguistics from The Graduate Center at the City University of New York (CUNY).
 His academic specializations include morphology, cognitive approaches to grammar, and language revitalization.
-Upon arriving at the University of Nevada, Reno as an Assistant Professor, he began focusing on the Indigenous languages of the area: Northern Paiute, Washo, and Shoshone.
+Upon arriving at the University of Nevada, Reno as an assistant professor, he began focusing on the Indigenous languages of the area: Northern Paiute, Washo, and Shoshone.

 Northern Paiute is one of the local Indigenous languages of the Reno-Sparks area.
 It is spoken in the Northwestern part of the Great Basin, including Northwestern Nevada and parts of Oregon, Idaho, and California.
 Like other languages, Northern Paiute exhibits different varieties (or dialects), depending on where it is spoken.
 This project focuses on the variety of Northern Paiute spoken in the Pyramid Lake area.

-The specific tasks that the student will undertake will be chosen based in part on the student's interests and skills and in part on the needs of the project at the time that the student begins.
-Though there is therefore flexibility in the skills needed for working on this project, it will be important for the student to possess an interest in (though not necessarily a great deal of experience with) language learning, a willingness to learn new skills (with guidance from the mentor or others), an ability to work independently, and attention to detail.
+Though there is flexibility in the skills needed for working on this project, it will be important for the student to possess an interest in (though not necessarily a great deal of experience with) language learning, a willingness to learn new skills (with guidance from the mentor or others), an ability to work independently, and attention to detail.